2martensOrg/web-platform/README.md

 - Language system for user-generated content
 - Package system for installing applications/plugins that depend on this platform
 - Project system
-  * each project comes with an own database
   * you can decide which of the globally installed applications are available for the project
-  * one global database for common things (application meta data, users, global group rights, etc.)

 This list of features is only a small subset of what is delivered with the platform.
 There are many things coming as simple library functionality